wchistow/TermGame/DOCUMENTATION.md

 description:

-Draws attribute text in (self.x, self.y) in screen and fill spaces with screen's symbol
+Draws attribute text in (self.x, self.y) in screen and fill spaces with screen's symbol.

 ---